 In 2003, I trained with Jon Kabat-Zinn and began teaching Mindfulness Based Stress Reduction - an excellent avenue for quickly bringing the power of mindfulness into one’s life.
 Because of my involvement in the meditation community, I have been blessed to work with many psychotherapy clients who meditate.
 These experiences showed me how helpful meditation is in facilitating the process of deep psychological and emotional healing while at the same time, minimizing the risk of re-traumatization.
 In the process of feeling my way through this fascinating work, I developed a version of mindfulness-based psychotherapy that I share with other psychotherapists and healthcare professionals through workshops and continuing education programs.
 I am qualified as a supervisor for pre-licensed psychologists and other mental health providers and enjoy mentoring healthcare professionals invested in bringing mindfulness into their work with clients or patients.

 I brought Ken Wilber's Integral Theory into my psychotherapy and life coaching practice along with a deeper appreciation for somatic psychology, attachment theory and trauma resolution.
 An integral perspective provides a more comprehensive view of ourselves and the many variables influencing our experience of reality and our beliefs about who we are and our place in the world, allowing us to move more quickly into an awakened, healthy, vibrant life.
 Integral theory is also reflected in the depth of the Life-Enrichment programs my wife and I offered for many years.
-I feel blessed to have discovered Integral Zen which proved very helpful for me.
-I also learned about the power of Somatic Experiencing in trauma resolution as well as to powerful ways of engaging in shadow work.
+I have also learned about the power of Somatic Experiencing in trauma resolution as well as to powerful ways of engaging in shadow work.
 My personal healing experiences with these practices informs the body-centered and trauma-related therapies I provide my clients.

 More recently, I've begun to support folks who are using psychedelic experiences as a component of their personal and spiritual healing and growth.
 This webpage outlines much of my approach and orientation to this powerful and rewarding work.
 I am also finding a good number of folks who have had mystical experiences without the use of psychedelics and am finding the process of integration to be quite similar and equally transformative.